The school’s Local Governing Body is a voluntary, corporate one fulfilling a largely strategic role in the running of the school. It:

 The full Governing Body meets at least four times each academic year.
-It delegates responsibilities to a series of committees which meet regularly throughout the year.
+It delegates responsibilities to a series of committees.
 Our committees are:

 - Performance Management of the Head Teacher

 Foundation Governors are appointed by the Diocesan Board of Education, staff governors are elected by the staff and parent governors by the parent body.
-The term of office is four years for all categories of governors at Gilmorton Chandler except for ex-officio.
+The term of office is four years for all categories of governors at Gilmorton Chandler.

 Parent governors are representative parents rather than a representative of parents – the Guide to the Law for Governors is very clear on this.
 It is vital that governors do not become involved in individual concerns.
 Apart from the possibility of jeopardising complaints and appeals procedures, no governor has the authority to act individually and make decisions on behalf of the school.